A person holding a glass of water and a pill

 Moreover, alcohol can lower inhibitions and impair judgment — a concern significant for those of us dealing with ADHD.
 The combination with Vyvanse might lead to increased impulsivity and poor decision making, resulting in risky behaviors.

-4. ADHD and Alcohol
+4. The Connection Between ADHD and Alcohol Use

 When it comes to ADHD symptoms, alcohol is counterproductive, to say the least.
 Anyone who has tried to have a focused conversation with a friend who’s had a few too many knows how it’s often a lost cause.
 Likewise, trying to get a tipsy group of people to go somewhere together can feel like herding cats: their attention spans get worse by the minute, and their ability to focus can seem virtually nonexistent.